Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-telegram-setup.md

 server is running on 5000 port...
 ```

-Then, you can open a new tab in the terminal and finish the webhook setting by the below command.
+Then, you can open a new tab in the terminal and finish the webhook setting by the below command:

 ```sh
 npx bottender telegram webhook set